The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Discussion of large-scale misalignment

-\subsection{Second scenario: changes in magnetic-field structure}
+\subsection{Second scenario: Changes in magnetic-field structure}

 The second scenario involves only geometric effects related to variations in the magnetic-field structure associated with different phases of the \HI~gas along the line of sight.
 Thermal dust emission is highly correlated with the \HI~brightness temperature at intermediate and high Galactic latitudes~\citep[e.g.,][]{Boulanger1996, Lenz2017}.
-The \HI~gas exists as a bi-stable medium, comprising both the cold neutral medium~(CNM, $T_{\rm HI} \approx 100$~K, $N_{\rm HI} \approx 50$~cm$^{-3}$) and the warm neutral medium~(WNM, $T_{\rm HI} \approx 8000$~K, $N_{\rm HI} \approx 1$~cm$^{-3}$).
-These components carry distinct temperatures and densities, with their relative proportions varying according to the Galactic environment~\citep{Wolfire2003, Ferriere2020, Marchal2021, Marchal2024}.
+The \HI~gas exists as a bi-stable medium, comprising both the CNM ($T_{\rm HI} \approx 100$~K, $N_{\rm HI} \approx 50$~cm$^{-3}$) and the WNM ($T_{\rm HI} \approx 8000$~K, $N_{\rm HI} \approx 1$~cm$^{-3}$).
+These components, both containing interstellar dust, carry distinct temperatures and densities, with their relative proportions varying according to the Galactic environment~\citep{Wolfire2003, Ferriere2020, Marchal2021, Marchal2024}.